 We as kids hop aboard our rocking horse and continue to build up speed until we feel as if we are airborne.
 We no longer are sitting atop a piece of wood, but atop Secretariat or Seattle Slew.
 Imagine at that point if someone approached you and asked what you would pay to have that rocking horse come alive and be transformed into Big Red or Slew.
 And you owned him.

-Coburn and Martin started off with a cheap rocking horse and saw it come to life, just as Coburn had envisioned in his dream.
-His golden steed with the white face and white feet, who they named California Chrome, began to get faster and faster, and they both found themselves back on that rocking horse, feeling that speed and that rush of adrenaline.
+Coburn and Martin started off with a cheap rocking horse and saw it come to life, just as Coburn had envisioned in his dream, descrbing the unborn foal to his wife right down to his color, white blaze, and four white ankles.
+His golden steed, who they named California Chrome, began to get faster and faster, and they both found themselves back on that rocking horse, feeling that speed and that rush of adrenaline.
 It built to such a frantic pace they could no longer see dollar signs, only the Twin Spires beckoning in the distance, and even that elusive Triple Crown trophy that has become tarnished by years of sitting in storage.
+Coburn felt California Chrome was invincible, truly believing his deceased sister was the colt's guardian angel, guiding him every step of his journey.

 Coburn must have felt that at some point in his childhood, and he was able to relate to it now, as he talked about how special it was to see that brass ring on the merry-go-round turn to gold and Art Sherman reaching out and grabbing it.